sarah1893/notes/docs/appendix/python-gdb.rst

 By sourcing the previous Python script, the ``PrettyPrinter`` can recognize ``struct stat`` and output a readable format for developers to inspect file attributes.
-Without inserting functions to parse and print ``struct stat``, it is more convenient to acquire a better output from Python API.
+Without inserting functions to parse and print ``struct stat``, it is a more convenient way to acquire a better output from Python API.

 .. code-block:: bash